General Questions

 Can I perform SEO migration from PrestaShop to Magento 2?

-Let’s assume that one of the products you’re currently selling on PrestaShop store is named “Faded Short Sleeve T-Shirt”.
+Let’s assume that one of the products you’re currently selling on your PrestaShop store is named “Faded Short Sleeve T-Shirt”.
 It has the following URL:

 http://prestashop-store.com/tshirts/1-faded-short-sleeve-t-shirt.htm